Skyhawkbotics/firstdocs/source/docs/cad/DesignHierarchy.md

 # Design Hierarchy

-## Understanding Design Hierarchy in Fusion 360
+## Understanding Design Hierarchy in Fusion
-When working in Fusion 360, it’s essential to keep your design organized by separating different parts into individual components.
+When working in Fusion, it’s essential to keep your design organized by separating different parts into individual components.
 This helps maintain an organized design, simplifies joints, and avoids errors in assemblies later on.

 ## Why Keep Parts Separate?
 While it might seem easier at first to model everything as a single body or component, this can quickly lead to a buggy mess.
 Using components to represent each part of your design ensures that: